Forgiveness: In philosophical thought

 The philosopher Joseph Butler (Fifteen Sermons) defined forgiveness as "overcoming of resentment, the overcoming of moral hatred, as a speech act, and as forbearance".
 In his 1962 lecture on "Freedom and Resentment"', philosopher P. F. Strawson described forgiveness as "a rather unfashionable subject in moral philosophy" at that time.

 Religious views

-Religion can affect how someone chooses to forgive—for example, through religious activity, religious affiliation and teachings, and imitation.
+Religion can affect how someone forgives.
+For example, one may work towards forgiveness through religious activity, religious affiliation and teachings, and imitation.

 Abrahamic

 Judaism

 In Judaism, if a person causes harm, but then sincerely and honestly apologizes to the wronged individual and tries to rectify the wrong, the wronged individual is encouraged, but not required, to grant forgiveness:

 It is forbidden to be obdurate and not allow yourself to be appeased.
 On the contrary, one should be easily pacified and find it difficult to become angry.
 When asked by an offender for forgiveness, one should forgive with a sincere mind and a willing spirit ... forgiveness is natural to the seed of Israel.